 In my role as Trucking Specialist at Acuity, I have the opportunity to speak with many motor carriers.
 As with any new regulation, I've found that the ELD mandate has produced some frustration within the trucking industry.
 However, by and large, it seems most motor carriers have adopted this technology with open arms.
 Truckers are telling me that they see several benefits to ELDs, including:

+Easier tracking.
 By automatically tracking hours spent and duty status throughout the day, ELDs help drivers focus on safe driving and hauling freight rather than watching the clock.
 ELDs also help motor carriers and drivers keep accurate record of any time the truck isn’t moving, such as time spent loading and unloading, as well as the effects of traffic and weather-related events.
 This information helps motor carriers and drivers efficiently manage their time and provides proof of how time was spent.
 Shippers and receivers that waste a driver’s time and a motor carrier’s equipment with "detention time," can now be presented with hard documentation and either fix the problem or be charged accordingly.